utof/repulsive-curves-sveltekit/README.md

 thoughts:

-wtf even L2 is getting stuck. something is up with the gradients. project constraints works i guess. but wtf does barycenter do. i think it doesnt work.
+wtf even L2 is getting stuck. something is up with the gradients. but wtf does barycenter do. i think it doesnt work.
+Remove THE LINE SEARCH

+# QUESTIONS:

+WHAT IS LINE SEARCH??
+project constraints kinda works but how does it work
 # todo:

 ### logic